-SECTION 1.
+Section 1.
 Designation and Amount of Series A Preferred Stock. [l] shares of the Preferred Stock shall be a series designated as Series A Preferred Stock of the Corporation.
 Each share of Series A Preferred Stock shall have a liquidation preference of \$3.71 (the "Liquidation Preference").

-SECTION 2.
+Section 2.
 Payment of Dividends.

-(a) The holders of shares of the Series A Preferred Stock shall be entitled to receive, when, as and if declared by the Board, out of funds of the Corporation legally available therefor, cumulative preferential dividends accruing from the date of issuance, unless otherwise provided herein, at the rate per annum of 12.75% of the Liquidation Preference per share (the Regular Dividend") and no more (other than as contemplated by Section 2(b)).
-Such Regular Dividends shall be payable, if declared, in cash quarterly in arrears on [1], [1], [1] and [1] of each year with the first dividend payment date to be [1], 2009 (unless such day is not a Business Day, in which event such Regular Dividend's fixed for such payment date to be [2], 2009 (unless of record of the Series A Preferred Stock on the respective record dates fixed for such purpose by the Board in advance of payment of such Dividend Payment Date.
-Quarterly dividend periods (each, a "Dividend Period") for the first such Dividend Shall commence on the Issuance Date and include the first Dividend shall of each such quarterly period thereafter, shall commence and include the first day, and shall end on and include the last day, of the calendar quarter in which the corresponding Dividend Payment Date occurs.
+(a) The holders of shares of the Series A Preferred Stock shall be entitled to receive, when, as and if declared by the Board, out of funds of the Corporation legally available therefor, cumulative preferential dividends accruing from the date of issuance, unless otherwise provided herein, at the rate per annum of 12.75% of the Liquidation Preference per share (the "Regular Dividend") and no more (other than as contemplated by Section 2(b)).
+Such Regular Dividends shall be payable, if declared, in cash quarterly in arrears on [1], [1], [1] and [1] of each year with the first dividend payment date to be [1], 2009 (unless such day is not a Business Day, in which event such Regular Dividends shall be payable on the next succeeding Business Day) (each such date, a "Dividend Payment Date") to the holders of record of the Series A Preferred Stock on the respective record dates fixed for such purpose by the Board in advance of payment of such Dividend Payment Date.
+Quarterly dividend periods (each, a "Dividend Period") for the first such Dividend Period shall commence on the Issuance Date and include the first Dividend Payment Date and for each such quarterly period thereafter, shall commence and include the first day, and shall end on and include the last day, of the calendar quarter in which the corresponding Dividend Payment Date occurs.
 Regular Dividends payable shall be calculated on the basis of a 365 (or 366, as the case may be) day year for the actual days elapsed.